salimk/Rcrawler/README.md

  http://www.glofile.com/2017/06/08/jcdecaux-reconduction-dun-cont
  http://www.glofile.com/2017/06/08/taux-nette-detente-en-italie-bc
 ```
-In the following example we crawl the whole website but we collect only pages in section "sport" in url.
+In the following example we crawl and collect only pages in section "sport" in url.
 ```
-Rcrawler(Website = "http://www.glofile.com/sport/", urlregexfilter ="/sport/" )
+Rcrawler(Website = "http://www.glofile.com/sport/", dataUrlfilter ="/sport/", crawlUrlfilter="/sport/" )
 ```
 Downloded/Extracted Pages are like :
 ```